-This look is great for professional dudes who want some length but don’t have much time to style their hair.
+This afro haircut is great for guys who want some length but don’t have much time to style their hair.
 Go for an all-over chop and maintain this look with regular trips to your barber.
 Be sure to use some pomade to help you create your structured and defined afro hairstyle.

-Another take on the classic dreads, this modern version works for those that don’t want long hair but still want to express some of their unique style.
+Another take on the classic dreads, this version works for those that don’t want long hair but still want to express a unique Black men hairstyle.

-This haircut styles for black men works on both men and women where you create curls by twisting your hair.
+This haircut style for Black men works by creating curls by twisting your hair.
 You’ll have to maintain this look by constantly twisting your locks, but it’s so worth it to try out this stylish look.

 Looking for Black men haircuts that are easy to style?
-We love black male haircuts that are structured and easy and handle.
+We love black male haircuts that are structured and easy to handle.
 The high and tight is all about shaved sides with some length on the top of your head.
-Great for professionals and low-maintance guys.
+Great for low-maintenance guys.

-To go one step further in the short hair department, opt for a buzzed cut as your black haircuts for men.
-This is a great look for summer that requires minimal styling while looking effortlessly cool.
+To go one step further in the short hair department, opt for a buzzed cut.
+These Black haircuts are a great look for summer that requires minimal styling while looking effortlessly cool.

 6. Short Dreads with a Fade

 If a whole head of dreads isn’t for you, try this cut.
-It’s a mix of mini dreads, a high top and the stylish Brooklyn fade.
-That sounds like a lot all together but this look is simple and extra cool.
-Dreading just the hair on the top of your head will feel a lot lighter, and the fade ties the style together.
+It’s a mix of mini dreads, a high top, and the stylish Brooklyn fade.
+That might sound like a lot all together, but this look is actually fairly simple and extra cool.
+Loc-ing just the hair on the top of your head will feel a lot lighter, and the fade ties the style together.

 Channel the ’70s with these bold afro hair men styles tailored to Black men with long hair.
-Whether you take it to the next level and opt for color is up to you, but if you go for this look you’ll have to master how to style and maintain this awesome hair.
+Whether you take it to the next level and opt for color is up to you, but should you go for this look you’ll have to master how to maintain this awesome shape.
 Be sure to keep your afro style in check by using some SheaMoisture Men Maracuja Oil & Shea Butter Defining Cream.
 This product works to give your afro hairstyle a strong hold with a defined finish.
 Plus, if you’re feeling adventurous, try dyeing your afro a new color!

 8. Dreadlocks with Blonde Tips